-The objective of this audit was to examine the effectiveness of the TGA’s administration of complementary medicines regulation in Australia.
+The objective of this audit was to examine the effectiveness of the Therapeutic Goods Administration's regulation of complementary medicines in Australia.
 The primary focus was on Listed complementary medicines, which comprise about 98 per cent of these medicines.

 The report was commissioned by the Department of Health and Ageing.

 The audit brochure and the full report are available through the Therapeutic Goods Regulation: Complementary Medicines (opens in a new window).